tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/LP_04_Stu_Bossy_Words.md

       or categories[1] in reuters.categories(doc)
   ]
   ```

 * The working corpus is created using a comprehension list that retrieves the full text of all the articles under the categories of interest.
 Note that the text is switched to lower case.

   ```python
   money_news = [reuters.raw(doc).lower() for doc in money_news_ids]
   ```

 * When the DataFrame is created, the `sum()` method is used to calculate a measure similar to the word frequency in order to have a parameter to order the terms for creating the word cloud.
-You can [slack-out this link](https://nlp.stanford.edu/IR-book/html/htmledition/tf-idf-weighting-1.html#ex:tfidf) where the rationale and validity behind the sum of TF-IDF weights is explained, it's part of the book [_Introduction to Information Retrieval_](https://nlp.stanford.edu/IR-book/) written by Christopher D. Manning, Prabhakar Raghavan and Hinrich Schütze.

   ```python
   money_news_df = pd.DataFrame(
     list(zip(vectorizer.get_feature_names(), np.ravel(X.sum(axis=0)))),
     columns=["Word", "Frequency"],
   )
   ```

-* For the challenge section, the most tricky part could be to code the search by any of the terms passed as parameter.
+* On the challenge section, the most tricky part could be to code the search by any of the terms passed as parameter.
 The clue is to use the [`any()` function](https://stackoverflow.com/a/16505590/4325668) in the condition of the `found_terms` comprehension list as it's explained on [this article](https://stackoverflow.com/a/25102099/4325668).
   ```python
   def retrieve_docs(terms):
     result_docs = []